 Monitoring Stations in North Carolina (4)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for North Carolina.
 For accumulated-heat timing, see growing degree days for North Carolina.
+For how wet the ground is versus normal, see soil moisture for North Carolina.
 See the North Carolina soil temperature map for the full station view.

 | Station | 2" Temp | Last Reading |